pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 (scripting_system_management_functions)=
 ## Management Functions

-The scripting system also has access to management functions that can be used to automatically interact with various Gravwell APIs.
+The scripting system also has access to management functions that can be used to automatically interact with various DatalaiQ APIs.

 ### Performing a system backup